SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Download one of the releases, preferably the latest stable build, and unzip it at any location you like.
 Then go to the *Binaries* folder, where you will find two applications, which handle the installation & setup process.

-  - The first, ["Simulator Setup"](*), which was introduced with Release 3.5, is a kind of intelligent *Setup Wizard*, which guides you through the first installation & configuration process.
+  - The first, ["Simulator Setup"](*), which was introduced with Release 3.5, is an intelligent *Setup Wizard*, which guides you through the initial installation & configuration process.
 Many of the tasks described below will be handled automatically by this tool.
 After you have successfully completed the process using this tool, you will have a running installation of Simulator Controller completely customized to your environment.
   - After you have finished the initial installation process and created your first running configuration using *Simulator Setup*, you might decide to use [*Simulator Configuration*](*) for all your further configuration tasks.
 This tool requires a much deeper knowledge about the inner workings of Simulator Controller, but on the other side gives you access to even more functionality compared to the more simple *Simulator Setup* tool.
-Anyway, as long as you are happy with the options provided by *Simulator Setup*, I recommend to stick to this tool, since it is much easier and more fail-safe.
+However, as long as you are happy with the options provided by *Simulator Setup*, I recommend to stick to this tool, since it is much easier and more fail-safe.

-But vefore you start the installation & configuration process, some remarks *behind the curtain*:
+Before you start the installation & configuration process, some *behind the curtain* information might might give you a better understanding of the installation & configuration process (on the other hand, you can skip these for the time being and go straight to the instructions for the [*Setup Wizard*](*)):

 ## Storage of the configuration files of Simulator Controller